project-koku/koku/README.md

     make docker-trino-down-all

 With all containers running any source added will be processed by saving CSV files in MinIO and storing Parquet files in MinIO.
-The source\'s data will be summarized via Trino.
+The source's data will be summarized via Trino.
 Summarized data will land in the appropriate daily_summary table for the source type for consumption by the API.

 To add test sources and data:

     make create-test-customer
     make load-test-customer-data (optional)start={start_date} (optional)end={end_date}

-The MinIO UI will be available at <http://127.0.0.1:9090/minio/>.
+The MinIO UI will be available at [http://127.0.0.1:9090/minio/].
 Use the S3_ACCESS_KEY and S3_SECRET set in your env as login credentials.

-The Trinio UI will be available at <http://127.0.0.1:8080/ui/>.
+The Trinio UI will be available at [http://127.0.0.1:8080/ui/].
 Login as admin.
 Details can be found there on queries.
 This is particularly useful for troubleshooting failures.

 For command line interactions with Trino [install the CLI](https://trino.io/docs/current/client/cli.html) and use the following to login:

     trino --server localhost:8080 --catalog hive --schema acct10001 --user admin --debug